 This is the first book-length study to provide a structured interpretation of the significance of Michael Oakeshott's critique of the Enlightenment.

-The Moral Philosophy of Elizabeth Anscombe
+The Life and Philosophy of Elizabeth Anscombe

 The Place of Michael Oakeshott in Contemporary Western and Non-Western Thought